-- Provides protections for probationary teachers who object to their misassignment - Clarifies that all teaching assignments are subject to missassigment monitoring, including assignments held by contract employees - Other changes as reflected in AB 1219 (Jones-Sawyer). - Provides \$2 million in one-time funding (\$1.2 million in 2019-20 and \$800,000 in 2020-21) from the Test Development and Administration Account (TDAA) reserve account and an ongoing allocation of \$136,402 from the TDAA for one permanent full-time education consultant to expand California's educator performance assessment system into special education. - Approves the Governor's May Revision proposal to shift \$52,000 and 3 positions from existing resources at the Office of the Attorney General's legal services to the CTC to continue to investigate teacher discipline cases prior to submitting them to the Office of the Attorney General, which represents the CTC at teacher discipline hearings administered by the Office of Administrative Hearings.
+- Provides \$2 million in one-time funding (\$1.2 million in 2019-20 and \$800,000 in 2020-21) from the Test Development and Administration Account (TDAA) reserve account and an ongoing allocation of \$136,402 from the TDAA for one permanent full-time education consultant to expand California's educator performance assessment system into special education. - Approves the Governor's May Revision proposal to shift \$52,000 and 3 positions from existing resources at the Office of the Attorney General's legal services to the CTC to continue to investigate teacher discipline cases prior to submitting them to the Office of the Attorney General, which represents the CTC at teacher discipline hearings administered by the Office of Administrative Hearings. - Defers to the policy process the Governor's proposed trailer bill language related to teacher assignment monitoring.